aminebadraoui/MNFST-RAG-UI/openapi/VALIDATION.md

 # OpenAPI Specification Validation

-This document outlines the validation process and completeness check for the RAG Chat API specification.
+This document outlines the validation process and completeness check for the MNFST-RAG API specification.

 ## Validation Checklist